ishitasequeira/argocd-v2.9.0-examples/README.md

 kubectl apply -f apps.yaml
 ```

+This example includes a `devcontainer` configuration, allowing you to automatically create an environment for testing using the VSCode Dev Containers extension or GitHub Codespaces.

 ## Accessing the UI
 Navigate to [https://localhost:8080/](https://localhost:8080/) on the machine with the `kind` cluster running.